 Bringing us to twelve.
 The episode "Countdown" hints at yet another cannon :

-This looks like it's emerging from the ventral port edge of the saucer... but it's another shot from a bad angle, and it could also just possibly be the starboard ventral strut cannon firing in a way that the line of sight makes it look as if it's coming from somewhere else.
+like it's emerging from the ventral port edge of the saucer... but it's another shot from a bad angle, and it could also just possibly be the starboard ventral strut cannon firing in a way that the line of sight makes it look as if it's coming from somewhere else.
 So I don't tend to count this one as confirmed.

 Into season 4 we finally get confirmation of the weapons seen firing in "Shockwave part 2" during the Vulcan war arc :